Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: Affine Cluster Algebras

 Recall the cluster complex associated to a finite cluster algebra has a dual complex called the ``generalized associahedon''.
 We cannot simply dualize an affine cluster complex immediately as there are vertices in the cluster complex with infinite degree.
 This is because there are cluster variables that are compatible with infinitely many other cluster variables, and so occur in infinitely many seeds.
 However, up to action of $\gamma$, there are only finitely many cluster variables.
 If we quotient the cluster complex by the action of $\gamma$, we obtain a finite cell complex.

 In order to construct a dual complex, we need to see that the quotient complex is a ``combinatorial cell complex''.
 Technically, the quotient by $\gamma$ is not combinatorial because there are facets that contain multiple cluster variables in the same orbit.
+For example in \Cref{fig:A21CluserComplex} we see the cluster complex for a quiver of type $A_{2,1}$.
+Here $\gamma$ fixes the top and bottom vertex and translates the interior rows one step to the right.
+This results in triangles with multiple vertices in the same orbit.

 Instead we quotient by $\gamma^3$ which ensures that every maximal facet corresponds to a unique collection of distinct orbits.
-There is still a finite number of clusters up to $\gamma^3$ so by the work of Basak \cite{basak:CombinatorialCellComplex} this complex has a dual cell complex.
+There is still a finite number of clusters up to $\gamma^3$ so by the work of \cite{basak:CombinatorialCellComplex} this complex has a dual cell complex.
 We then can quotient the dual by $\gamma$ to obtain the dual cell complex we originally desired.

 \begin{definition} Let $\ClusterComplex{A}$ be the cluster complex associated to the affine cluster algebra $\mathcal{A}$.
 The \emph{affine associahedron} is the dual complex to $\ClusterComplex{A}/\groupgenby{\gamma}$.
 The 1-skeleton of an affine associahedron is the quotient exchange complex of an affine cluster algebra. \end{definition}